linkerd/website/linkerd.io/content/2.11/tasks/gitops.md

 ### Deploy the applications

-Deploy the `main` application which serves as the "parent" application that of all the other applications:
+Deploy the `main` application which serves as the "parent" for all the other
+applications:

 ```sh
 kubectl apply -f gitops/main.yaml